 - Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of Stateowned school land, it exercises legislatively delegated authority and responsibility as trustee of the State's school lands as authorized by law.
 If the Commission denies the application, the Applicant would have no right to a lease.
 The lessee has no right to a new lease or to renewal of any previous lease. - 2.
 This action is consistent with addressing the challenges and opportunities described in the Commission's 2021-25 Strategic Plan to "Embrace and safeguard multi-benefit School Lands and resource management stewardship that equitably balances responsible local and regional economic development, supports living wages, environmental protection, and revenue generation."
-Additionally, this action is consistent with the "Environmental, Economic, and Social Injustice", "Partnering with Sovereign Tribal Governments and

-Communities", and "Support of Tribal Self-Governance and Self-Determination" Strategic Focus Areas of the Commission's 2021- 2025 Strategic Plan.

-- 3. A Mitigated Negative Declaration, State Clearinghouse No. 2022060515, and a Mitigation Monitoring, Compliance, and Reporting Program were prepared by the California Public Utilities Commission and adopted on December 1, 2022, for this project.
-Staff reviewed these documents and prepared an independent Mitigation Monitoring Program (attached, Exhibit A) incorporating the California Public Utilities Commission's document and recommends adoption by the Commission. - 4.
+Additionally, this action is consistent with the "Environmental, Economic, and Social Injustice", "Partnering with Sovereign Tribal Governments and Communities", and "Support of Tribal Self-Governance and Self-Determination" Strategic Focus Areas of the Commission's 2021- 2025 Strategic Plan. - Rescission of the previous lease authorization is not a project as defined by the California Environmental Quality Act (CEQA) because it is an administrative action that will not result in direct or indirect physical changes in the environment. - Authority: Public Resources Code section 21065 and California Code of Regulations, title 14, section 15378, subdivision (b)(5). - 4.
+A Mitigated Negative Declaration, State Clearinghouse No. 2022060515, and a Mitigation Monitoring, Compliance, and Reporting Program were prepared by the California Public Utilities Commission and adopted on December 1, 2022, for this project.
+Staff reviewed these documents and prepared an independent Mitigation Monitoring Program (attached, Exhibit A) incorporating the California

+- Public Utilities Commission's document and recommends adoption by the Commission. - 5.
 This activity involves lands which have NOT been identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.; however, the Commission has declared that all lands are "significant" by nature of their public ownership (as opposed to "environmentally significant").
 Since such declaration of significance is not based upon the requirements and criteria of Public Resources Code section 6370 et seq., use classifications for such lands have not been designated.
 Therefore, the finding of the project's consistency with the use classification as required by California Code of Regulations, title 2, section 2954 is not applicable.